 Obedience to God is freedom to be happy: "Obedience to God is liberty from the thralldom of sin, deliverance from human passion and impulse.
 Man may stand conqueror of himself, conqueror of his own inclinations, conqueror of principalities and powers, and of `the rulers of the darkness of this world,' and of `spiritual wickedness in high places.' "

 The above quotations were taken from Ministry of Healing, pages 127 to 131, by Ellen White.
 The book was first published in 1905, yet the health and healing principles in it are needed as much today as then.
-(Single copies of Ministry of Healing may be obtained from Harvestime Books, for $3.00 a copy, postpaid in the U.S. See order sheet.)
+(Single copies of Ministry of Healing may be obtained from Harvestime Books, for $3.00 a copy, postpaid in the U.S. See book store.)

 Introduction: You will find, scattered throughout this present volume, the J.H.
 Kellogg, M.D., formulas for natural healing.
 Each one is identified as such in the indexes, so you can easily locate them.
 They deal primarily with water treatments.
 In addition, John Kellogg also used a variety of other natural remedies.